 Custom Orthotics Solutions

-Custom orthotics also help offload ulcers.
+Custom orthotics also help offload.
 They’re made to fit each person and offer specific support.
-Sometimes, using a wheelchair or crutches is needed to heal fully17.
+Sometimes, using a wheelchair or crutches is needed to heal fully.

 ---|---|